23 August 2019

 Who do you believe when it is all said and done?
 You decide... join me for a fun and informative analysis of what these documents really are... and aren't.

-My point in writing and posting the above presentation by Mr. John Greenewald Jr., is simply, and mainly because I think it is important that all perspectives and different assessments of the "Luis Elizondo emails" are taken into consideration.
-Or, perhaps, more precise from Greenewald´s point of view: the assessment of the public narrative of "Advanced Aerospace Threat Identification Program" (AATIP), and Mr. Luis Elizondo´s role in AATIP.
+My point in commenting on the presentation by Mr John Greenewald Jr. is because I think it is important that different assessments of the "Luis Elizondo emails" are taken into consideration.
+Or, more precisely from Greenewald's point of view, the assessment of the public narrative of "Advanced Aerospace Threat Identification Program" (AATIP), and Mr Luis Elizondo's role in AATIP.

-Secondly, for a big picture thinker like myself, and who is not in any way a researcher, I think Greenewald´s presentation is an excellent example of how anyone who wants to call themselves a "ufo researcher" should conduct fact-checking in a detailed and thorough way.
-In other words, how to approach and research the UFO phenomena (in this case, FOIA documents).
+For a big picture thinker like myself, and who is not in any way a researcher, I think Greenewald's presentation exemplifies how anyone who wants to call themselves a "researcher" should conduct fact-checking in a thorough way (in this case, FOIA documents).

-Mr. Greenewald´s presentation is a two-hour long presentation packed with information.
+Greenewald's presentation is a two-hour long presentation packed with information.
 I have done my best to pay attention to and understand the entire presentation because I want to represent the content factually and fairly.
-But I want the reader to be aware of, that I am not an expert on FOIA documents, neither do I have Greenewald´s experience of looking into the ufo subject.
+But I want the reader to know that I am not an expert on FOIA documents, neither do I have Greenewald's experience of looking into the UFO subject.

 Even if the first 30 minutes of the presentation are about the well-known story of what has transpired since October 2017, there are several important points that Greenewald brings up, which some of those points will become important further into the presentation.
 So, those points are another reason to watch the entire presentation.
 In the following, I am only going to comment on a couple of those points.